h4ck3rm1k3/db-docs/index.md

 * [QL](/db/ql)
 * [SQLite](/db/sqlite/)

-## Learn by example
+## Setting up an example with SQLite

-In this example, you'll learn how to use the SQLite adapter.
+The following part is optional, in this example you'll learn how to use the SQLite adapter to open an existent SQLite database.

 Open a terminal and check if the `sqlite3` command is installed.
 If the program is missing install it like this: